josephg/egwalker-paper/reg-text.typ

   )),
   placement: top,
   caption: [
-    The text editing traces used in our evaluation. _Events_: total number of inserted and deleted characters (in thousands). _Average width_: mean number of events concurrent with each event in the trace. _Runs_: number of sequential runs (sequence of events with one parent and one child). _Replicas_: number of users who contributed.
+    The text editing traces used in our evaluation. _Events_: total number of inserted and deleted characters (in thousands). _Average width_: mean number of concurrent branches per event in the trace. _Runs_: number of sequential runs (linear event sequences without branching/merging). _Replicas_: number of users who added at least one event.
   ]
 ) <traces-table>

 / Sequential Traces: ("seq"): Keystroke-granularity history of a single user writing a document, collected using an instrumented text editor.
 These traces contain no concurrency.
 We use the LaTeX source of a journal paper @Kleppmann2017 @automerge-perf and the text of an 8,800-word blog post @crdts-go-brrr.
 / Concurrent Traces: ("conc"): Multiple users concurrently editing the same document in realtime, recorded with keystroke granularity.
 We added 0.5–1 second of artificial latency between the collaborating users to increase the incidence of concurrent operations.
 / Asynchronous Traces: ("async"): We reconstruct an editing trace for a file in a Git repository, with concurrency mirroring the branching/merging of the Git commits.
-Since Git does not record keystrokes, we generate the minimal edit operations required for each commit's diff.
+Since Git does not record individual keystrokes, we generate the minimal edit operations required for each commit's diff.
 We use `Makefile` from the Git repository for Git itself @git-makefile, and `src/node.cc` from the Git repository for Node.js @node-src-nodecc.
-These are some of the most-edited files in their respective repositories, with complex event graphs containing merges of 6 more branches.
+These are some of the most-edited files in their respective repositories, with complex event graphs containing merges of six branches.

+The traces vary in size by more than an order of magnitude.
+To allow comparisons across traces, instead of reporting the runtime to replay an event graph, we report the replay throughput (in units of millions of events per second).
+// TODO: is it millions of run-length encoded event sequences, or millions of individual events (as reported in @traces-table)?

 == Eg-walker compared to CRDTs

-The main performance advantage of eg-walker over CRDTs lies in the fact that we can clear the internal state and skip all of the internal state manipulation on critical versions, as discussed in @clearing.
-To quantify this effect, we compare eg-walker's performance with a version of the algorithm that has these optimisations disabled while replaying an event graph.
-@ff-memory shows the memory usage over the course of replaying one trace, and @speed-ff shows the ratio of runtimes between the unoptimised and the optimised versions for several traces.

-// TODO: what is the unit ("state size") of the y axis of this chart?
+// TODO: anonymisation of this paragraph
+We compare eg-walker to several existing CRDT libraries: Automerge @automerge, Yjs @yjs, Cola @cola, and json-joy @jsonjoy.
+However, they vary wildly in performance: we observed a 500x difference between the best and worst performing library we tested.
+// Yjs is 500x slower than Cola in this test (2056ms vs 4ms).
+In order to fairly evaluate the algorithmic differences between eg-walker and CRDTs, rather than the implementation differences, we wrote our own optimised CRDT implementation, _dt-crdt_ @dt-crdt, using the same language (Rust), code style, data structures, and optimisations as eg-walker.
+The optimisations are documented in a blog post @crdts-go-brrr.
+@chart-one-local shows that the performance of dt-crdt is competitive with the best existing CRDT libraries when replaying one of our editing traces.

+// TODO: what exactly does this graph actually measure? only preparing ops, or also effect?
+Maybe it would be better to measure only effect (applying remote ops) by expanding <chart-all-remote> to show all CRDT libraries?
+// TODO: rather than removing the cursor caching optimisation from Cola, would it make sense to add it to dt-egwalker?
 #figure(
-  charts.ff_chart,
+  text(8pt, charts.one_local),
   caption: [
-    A comparison of the eg-walker state size while processing the _"friendsforever"_ data set, with and without internal state clearing enabled.
+    Replay throughput for the seph-blog1 trace using various CRDTs libraries.
+Cola is faster than dt-crdt due to its GTree @cola-gtree implementation using local cursor caching.
+When this is disabled (_cola-nocursor_), performance is similar to dt-crdt.
+Yjs performs much better when processing remote events.
+Tested version numbers in @benchmark-setup.
   ],
   kind: image,
   placement: top,
-) <ff-memory>
+) <chart-one-local>

+One performance-critical aspect of CRDTs is loading the internal state from disk into memory, which is required for viewing the current document state and making any changes.
+This can take a significant amount of CPU time and memory (*TODO: quantify*), even on highly optimised implementations.
+With eg-walker, loading a document is essentially "free", since we only need to load the current document state (a plain text file); viewing the document and making changes does not require the event graph.

+Eg-walker only needs to load and replay the event graph in order to merge events from remote replicas that are concurrent with events that already exist locally.
+The equivalent process in a CRDT is to integrate remote operations into the local state.
+During real-time collaboration, this is typically a small number of operations that are based on a version that is only slightly behind the local version; merging these operations is fast on both CRDTs and eg-walker, since eg-walker only has to replay a small subset of the event graph.

+A more demanding situation arises when a user has been working offline and sends an accumulated batch of operations to their collaborators, and the other replicas need to integrate that batch of remote operations into their local state.
+To simulate an extreme version of this scenario, we imagine that the work done offline is one of our entire edit traces, and we measure the time taken to integrate that work into another replica: eg-walker needs to replay the entire edit trace, and a CRDT needs to apply the equivalent set of CRDT operations from the remote replica.
+We do not include the time it took to generate the CRDT operations on the source replica, since that computation happens in the background as the user is typing.

 #figure(
-  charts.speed_ff,
+  text(8pt, charts.speed_remote),
   caption: [
-    Performance of dt-egwalker algorithm with and without the optimisations from @clearing.
+    The speed of eg-walker event graph replay, compared to merging the equivalent set of CRDT operations.
   ],
   kind: image,
   placement: top,
-) <speed-ff>
+) <chart-remote>

-The _git-makefile_ editing trace does not contain any critical events, so performance is unchanged, whereas the fully sequential editing traces are processed approximately 15x faster with this optimisation.
-The concurrent trace used in @ff-memory has frequently occurring critical versions, allowing the optimisation to keep the internal state small.

-Contemporary CRDT libraries vary wildly in performance.
-As @chart-one-local shows, we see a 500x difference in performance between the best performing and worst performing library we tested.
-In order to fairly evaluate dt-egwalker, we ended up writing our own optimised CRDT implementation in the _dt-crdt_ library @dt-crdt.
-This library shares its language, code style, data structures and optimisations with _dt-egwalker_ in order to achieve (as much as possible) a like-for-like comparison with diamond types.
-The optimisations are documented here @crdts-go-brrr.
+@chart-remote shows that in this scenario, eg-walker is very fast: on sequential traces it is around 5$times$ faster to replay the event graph than to integrate the equivalent remote operations into dt-crdt, and in the worst case eg-walker has about half the throughput of dt-crdt.
+In absolute terms, our slowest test case (_git-makefile_) took just 15ms to process.
+Eg-walker processes over 1M events per second in all the traces we have.
+@chart-all-remote compares the same workload on other CRDT libraries; eg-walker outperforms both Yjs and Automerge on almost all traces.

+// TODO: add eg-walker to this chart (with the y axis fixed to 0-3 Mevents/sec)
 #figure(
-  text(8pt, charts.one_local),
+  text(8pt, charts.all_speed_remote),
   caption: [
-    Speed locally applying the 'seph-blog1' trace to a CRDT object using various contemporary CRDTs libraries.
-Yjs@yjs is 500x slower than Cola@cola in this test.
-(2056ms vs 4ms).
-Cola is faster than dt-crdt due to its GTree@cola-gtree implementation using local cursor caching.
-When this is disabled (_cola-nocursor_), performance is remarkably similar to dt-crdt.
-Yjs performs much better when processing remote events.
-    // Comparative speed of DT and DT-crdt algorithms processing remote data, measured in millions of run-length encoded events processed per second.
+    The speed of merging remote operations into a replica's local state in several CRDT implementations.
   ],
   kind: image,
+  placement: top,
-) <chart-one-local>
+) <chart-all-remote>

-== Speed

-There are 2 editing scenarios to consider: Local events and remote events.

-Processing *local events* is rarely a bottleneck when using well written, modern collaborative editing systems.
-Our _dt-crdt_ implementation of Fugue can process between 5 and 10 million editing events per second - which comfortably outstrips the typing speed of most users.

-More notably, while processing local editing events in a CRDT, the CRDT's prepare function needs to query the CRDT state.
-As a result, collaborating peers need to load the entire CRDT state to be able to generate and broadcast any locally generated events.
-Eg-walker has no such requirement.
-Events are simply appended to the local event graph and broadcast to other peers without any change.
-Our eg-walker implementation can ingest about 60 million changes per second in our tests - and doesn't need any data to be loaded in memory at all.

-The performance while merging *remote events* is much more important.
-When a peer joins a network of replicas, we assume the peer is sent the entire event graph and needs to replay the event graph to calculate the resulting document state.
-How long does this take?

-- CRDTs iteratively call their _effect_ function, adding each CRDT message to the local state object in causal order.
-- Eg-walker runs the replay function listed above in [TODO EG walker algorithm REFERENCE]. // @eg-walker-algorithm

-This is perhaps an unrealistically bad scenario for eg-walker.
-Performance would be much better if replicas simply send the text of the current document state to new peers.
-Historical events can be fetched lazily - they are only needed when computing old versions of the document or merging events which are concurrent with the document's current state.

-Nevertheless, as we can see in @chart-remote, eg-walker is extremely fast.
-In absolute terms, our slowest test case (_git-makefile_) took just 15ms to process.
-Eg-walker is capable of processing over 1M events per second in all the test cases we have.
+== Eg-walker performance and concurrency

+Eg-walker is especially fast on traces that are mostly (e.g., `node_nodecc`) or entirely sequential.
+This is because we can clear the internal state and skip all of the internal state manipulation on critical versions (@clearing).
+To quantify this effect, we compare eg-walker's performance with a version of the algorithm that has these optimisations disabled.
+@ff-memory shows the memory usage over the course of replaying one trace, and @speed-ff shows the ratio of replay throughput between the optimised and the unoptimised versions for several traces.

+// TODO: what is the unit ("state size") of the y axis of this chart?
 #figure(
-  text(8pt, charts.speed_remote),
+  text(8pt, charts.ff_chart),
   caption: [
-    Comparative speed of DT and DT-crdt algorithms processing remote data, measured in millions of run-length encoded events processed per second.
+    A comparison of the eg-walker state size while processing the _friendsforever_ data set, with and without internal state clearing enabled.
   ],
   kind: image,
-) <chart-remote>

-Eg-walker performance is much more varied than that of a CRDT.
-The reason is that the performance of a CRDT's _effect_ function is largely insensitive to the data.
-Eg-walker, on the other hand, is much faster than CRDTs when the event graph is largely sequential (or mostly sequential, as is the case in `node_nodecc`).
-This is due to the optimisations described in TODO.
-When part of an editing trace is sequential, the transform function resembles the identity function.

-We have found that when processing datasets with very high concurrency (like _git-makefile_), the performance of eg-walker is highly dependant on the order in which events are traversed.
-A poorly chosen traversal order can make this test as much as 8x slower.
-To avoid this, we preprocess the event graph to find an ideal traversal order.
-However, this preprocessing itself can slow things down.
-In the _friendsforever_ and _clownschool_ tests, the causal graph is very "busy", as there are thousands of tiny merge and fork points as the replicas went in and out of sync.
-While our traversal order optimisation code dramatically improves the performance in the asynchronous tests, it makes our concurrent tests slower.
-About 40% of the time spent replaying _friendsforever_ and _clownschool_ is simply spent preprocessing the graph looking for an ideal traversal order.

-// TODO: Consider a graph for that.

-// TODO: Do I include local editing performance numbers at all?
-// #figure(
-//   text(8pt, charts.speed_local),
-//   caption: [
-//     Comparative speed of DT and DT-crdt processing local editing events.
-The `_flat` variants of datasets here indicate that we're measuring the time taken to integrate all events assuming all edits in the data set happened linearly.
-//   ],
-//   kind: image,
+  placement: top,
-// )
+) <ff-memory>

 #figure(
-  text(8pt, charts.all_speed_remote),
+  text(8pt, charts.speed_ff),
   caption: [
-    xxx
-    // Comparative speed of DT and DT-crdt algorithms processing remote data, measured in millions of run-length encoded events processed per second.
+    Performance of eg-walker with and without the optimisations from @clearing.
   ],
   kind: image,
+  placement: top,
-) <chart-all-remote>
+) <speed-ff>

+The _git-makefile_ editing trace does not contain any critical events, so performance is the same as if the optimisations are disabled, whereas the fully sequential editing traces are processed approximately 15$times$ faster with these optimisations.
+The concurrent trace used in @ff-memory has frequently occurring critical versions, allowing the optimisation to keep the internal state small.

+When processing an event graph with very high concurrency (like _git-makefile_), the performance of eg-walker is highly dependent on the order in which events are traversed.
+A poorly chosen traversal order can make this test as much as 8$times$ slower, and our topological sort algorithm (@graph-walk) tries to avoid such pathological cases.
+However, the topological sort itself also takes time: in the _friendsforever_ and _clownschool_ traces, about 40% of the runtime is the topological sort, as there are thousands of tiny branch and merge points due to the fine-grained concurrency.

+/*
 #figure(
   text(8pt, charts.all_speed_local),
   caption: [